PolyGel Vs Builder Gel

 - Apply a base coat to your nails and cure it under UV light.

-- Pick up a pea-sized amount of PolyGel with a brush and spread it over the first nail.
+- Please pick up a pea-sized amount of PolyGel with a brush and spread it over the first nail.

 - Dip the brush into your slip solution as needed to spread and shape the PolyGel.

-- Once the PolyGel is formed how you like it, cure it under the UV light for 60 seconds (or follow the time given with your PolyGel instructions).
+- Once the PolyGel is formed to your liking, cure it under UV light for 60 seconds (or follow the time specified in your PolyGel instructions).

 - Now that the PolyGel is hard, file it to remove any irregularities and shape it further.